 Eden’s food always consisted of local fresh fruit and vegetables.
 The tropical desserts were simple, yet tasty.
 Drinks and fruit were available throughout the day for purchase.

 The common area at Isla Palenque was a large room with oversized furniture that offered spectacular views where guests could visit, read, play games, and such.
 A small, but gorgeous plunge pool offered an escape from the intense Panamanian sun.
 The pool’s water was very cold.

 Below the plunging infinity pool, water ran over the rocks into a pretty water fountain that was on a deck where lounge chairs sat.
 The view looking up at the resort from below was amazing!

 What is There To Do on this Private Jungle Island?

 Isla Palenque is decent in size, around 400 acres, with beautiful coastline and beaches.
-Many hiking paths are there for you to explore, some preferably with a guide due to the terrain and wildlife.
-My favorite thing about the island were the howler monkeys that came upon us between 2-3 PM every day and were gathered, 20-30 at a time, in the trees around us.
-I made recordings of the monkeys and it never fails to bring a smile to my face at how exciting it is hearing them.
+There were hiking paths to explore, some with a guide only due to the terrain and wildlife.
+My favorite thing about the island was the howler monkeys that came between 2 and 3 PM each day.
+The energetic monkeys gathered, 20-30 at a time, in the trees around us.
+I made recordings of them and it never fails to bring a smile to my face at how exciting it is hearing them.

-There is an abundance of sea life so diving and snorkeling are sure to satisfy.
+At Isla Palenque, there is an abundance of sea life so diving and snorkeling are sure to satisfy.
 Another fun excursion is island hopping to nearby Islas Secas where you can watch blowholes erupting as well as possibly seeing sharks and whales along the way.
-During season, mostly August through November, the humpback whales will be traveling this route and you can almost always spot them.
+During the season, mostly August through November, the humpback whales will be traveling this route and can almost always be spotted.

 Restore, Reenergize, and Refuel